suyuan97/suyuan97.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a PhD candidate at the [Linguistics Department at the University of British Columbia](https://linguistics.ubc.ca).
-My research interests revolve around the relationship between speech perception and production.
-Specifically, I'm interested in the role one's own production plays in their perception of others.
+My dissertation looks into the contribution of voice similarity and perceived standardness in speech processing.
+Do we have a easier time processing speech that is (1) perceived as more standard and (2) in a voice similar to our own?
+How do we define stadardness and similarity?

-My dissertation looks into the relative contribution of listener-talker similarity, prototypicality, standardness and articulator movements in speech processing.
 My supervisor is [Molly Babel](https://linguistics.ubc.ca/profile/molly-babel/).
 My committee members are [Márton Sóskuthy](https://soskuthy.github.io/), [Jian Zhu](https://lingjzhu.github.io/) and [Alexis Black](https://audiospeech.ubc.ca/faculty-staff/academic-faculty/alexis-black/).